-- → preliminary team meetings, preparation and review of documents - → execution of an on-site assessment involving: - a site desktop assessment of relevant plans and processes measuring legislative compliance of the relevant plans - the inspection of relevant site operations. - → discussion and feedback to the mine management team on the findings and actions that need to be taken by the operators in response.
+- preliminary team meetings, preparation and review of documents - execution of an on-site assessment involving:

+- a site desktop assessment of relevant plans and processes measuring legislative compliance of the relevant plans - the inspection of relevant site operations. - discussion and feedback to the mine management team on the findings and actions that need to be taken by the operator.